revathskumar/blog.revathskumar.com/_drafts/2015-05-29-javascript-array-assignment-creates-reference-not-copy.md

 console.log(a); // [1, 2, 3, 4]
 ```

-JavaScript dosn't have a clone method for array, so if you really want you can define yourself on `Array` even though it's not really recommend to add new methods on primitive types.
+JavaScript doesn't have a clone method for array, so if you really want, you can define yourself on `Array` but its not highly recommended.

 ```js
 Array.prototype.clone = function(){